gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/workshopIntroduction.md

 * Times and rooms are subject to change.
 Please refer to latest schedule on iLearn (right panel).

-## Installing Java SE and Eclipse IDE
+## Installing Java SE and Eclipse IDE (or Visual Studio Code)

-Java is the programming language while Eclipse is one of the editors in which you write Java programs.
+Java is the programming language while Eclipse/VSCode are the editors in which you write Java programs.
+We use Eclipse in the lectures and videos but you are free to choose either.
+However, we will troubleshoot only Eclipse.

-Current version of Java SE is `14.0.2` and Eclipse IDE is `2020-06`.
+Current version of Java SE is `15.0.2` and Eclipse IDE is `2020-12`.

 You must install Java Development Kit (JDK), now known as Java Standard Edition (Java SE), **before you install Eclipse**.